ZigTag/spaceifier-app/README.md

 # spaceifier-app

-This is a GUI application which adds spaces too letters.
+This is a GUI application which adds spaces to letters.

 Ex.
 Hello, world! -> H e l l o ,  w o r l d !